BBO Discussion Forums: Card combination... - BBO Discussion Forums

 Card combination...
 Correct play for one loser...?

-#21 User is online mikeh
+#21 User is offline mikeh

 • PipPipPipPipPipPipPipPipPipPip